ruimigueldinis/Python_IAIFI/README.md

-## Python Code I use for my Thesis work
+## Snippet for IAIFI of Python Codes I created for my thesis work.